TheLancashireman/pico-logger/logger/README.md

 ## CAVEAT: This project is in the early development stages.
 If you're looking for a ready-to-run project please look elsewhere.

-## License

-GPL v3 or later.
-See the LICENSE file

 ## Experimental notes

 These dual-core experiments were performed in small test programs.